animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The “Hello World” sample uses both Spring XML and annotations for its configuration.
+The "Hello World" sample uses both Spring XML and annotations for its configuration.
 The initial bootstrapping configuration is `app-context.xml`, which includes the cache configuration defined in the `cache-context.xml` file and performs classpath [component